-Standby equipment and consumable items which are on standby, are not reimbursable.
+Standby equipment and consumable items such as oxygen, which are on standby, are not reimbursable.
+Only actual use is covered.
 Standby charges for facility personnel are included in the reimbursement for the procedure and not separately reimbursable.

 Stat Charges

 Stat charges are included in the reimbursement for the procedure, test, and/or X-ray.
 These charges are not separately reimbursable.